JeremiahYCohenLab/basicAnalysis/README.md

 This package includes different levels of preprocessing code and project non-specifc basic analysis.
 It has three major components:

-1. Data organization structure that supports the code
+1. Data organization structure that supports the code:
+   In allen/aind/scratch/sueSu/ZS061

 2. Behavior code